AnonymousCoder99/FIXX/README.md

   * The primary step in running our approach is to have Docker setup and running
   * The details of setting up docker have been provided in the docs folder
 - Interested Vulnerability Exposure (CVE)
-  As mentioned in the Getting Started section, please find a CVE that you would like to process to discover additional similar vulnerabilities and paths
+  * As mentioned in the Getting Started section, please find a CVE that you would like to analyze to discover additional similar vulnerabilities and paths in the corresponding application that is mentioned in the selected CVE

 ## Running NLP
 - Note that this step can be run outside the docker container as well
-- Copy the corresponding CVE ID as well as the description of the CVE and input them into the cve_list file present inside fixx_files/nlp_code/lstm_crf
+- Copy the corresponding CVE ID as well as the description of the CVE and input them into the cve_list file present inside the fixx_files/nlp_code/lstm_crf folder
 - Make sure all the packages have been installed
 - Run the following command from the nlp_code/lstm_crf folder to begin the nlp process
   ```